cockibn/hdri-panorama-server/README.md

 🎉 **Your Hugin-based panorama processing server is ready!**

-Launch your HDRi 360 Studio iOS app, capture some 360° photos, and process them into professional panoramas using this server with industry-standard Hugin tools.
+Launch your HDRi 360 Studio iOS app, capture some 360° photos, and process them into professional panoramas using this server with industry-standard Hugin tools.# Force deployment Fri Jul  4 14:25:07 CEST 2025